caleb-hansolo/PRADD/README.md

 * Five Dropdowns:
     * *Pattern SIFT Distance:* range from 10-500, a lower value here means stricter pattern recognition
     * *Solid Color Detection %:* range from 0.05-0.95, percentage of pixels in the image with values above or below the black or white pixel thresholds that are required to mark an image as "solid color" (these images will be registered invalid by the **Solid Color Detection** process)
-    * *Black Pixel Thresholdz:* range from 1-100, color value at which a pixel must be to be considered "BLACK" (a solid color) when running the **Solid Color Detection** process
+    * *Black Pixel Threshold:* range from 1-100, color value at which a pixel must be to be considered "BLACK" (a solid color) when running the **Solid Color Detection** process
-    * *White Pixel Thresholdz:* range from 150-255, color value at which a pixel must be to be considered "WHITE" (a solid color) when running the **Solid Color Detection** process
+    * *White Pixel Threshold:* range from 150-255, color value at which a pixel must be to be considered "WHITE" (a solid color) when running the **Solid Color Detection** process
     * *Object Detection Prompt:* Prompt used by Ollama 34b LLM to analyze each frame to see if the frame meets the criteria specified in the prompt (used in the **Model Object Detection** process)
 * *Restor Defaults* Button: this will restore the default values of each pipeline variable in the advanced settings page